Keyword Research Tools

 Raven Tools: Keyword data plus a full suite of tools.

-A/B Testing and Conversion Rate Optimization Tools (CRO)
+A/B Testing, User Testing and Conversion Optimization Tools (CRO)

 Google Optimize: Optimize is free and integrates with Google Analytics.